Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 Christmas in Wissembourg © French Moments

-• In France, Christmas market translates as Marché de Noël.
+• In France, the Christmas market translates as Marché de Noël.
 In some cities, this name is replaced by Village de Noël.
 This is the case for the Christmas market in Colmar, which consists of 5 Christmas villages.

 • The oldest Christmas market in France is the one in Strasbourg.
 The capital of Alsace, then part of the Holy Roman Empire, has been holding its Christkindelsmärik since 1570.